 Lenders typically won’t allow borrowers to defease their conduit loan within the first 2 years of the term.

 More About CRE Loans

 Commercial mortgage-backed security loans offer low interest rates and lax underwriting parameters to CRE investors.
 They are also an appealing choice because they are non-recourse and fully assumable.

-If you’d like to contrast and compare the ways in which commercial mortgage-backed security loans stack up against other popular commercial loans, check out our past blog post.
+If you’d like to compare and contrast commercial mortgage-backed security loans against other popular commercial loans, check out our past blog post.

-Reonomy offers real-time access to detailed property data that business owners, lenders and commercial real estate professionals need in today’s competitive marketplace.
-Try Reonomy National for free today.
+Reonomy offers real-time access to detailed property data that building service providers, lenders, and commercial real estate professionals need to make informed business decisions in today’s competitive marketplace.